dylondark/cob-taylor-games/projectstandards.md

   - Blocks of include statements
   - Blocks of using statements
   - Blocks of pragma statements (statements that start with # other than include statements, like `#ifndef`, `#define`, etc)
-- Single newlines separating function declarations and definitions.
+- Single empty lines separating function declarations and definitions.
 - Code lines that have a singular purpose within functions should be separated into chunks (separated by lines).
 - Functions that have similar purposes should be grouped together (for example: `on_lbGame1_pressed()`, `on_lb_Game2_pressed()`, etc. should be placed next to each other).
 - Functions that are numbered should be in order (for example: `on_lbGame2_pressed()` should come after `on_lbGame1_pressed()`).